Introduction to the disharmony

 Major symptoms:

-Wind, damp and cold are three out of six external climatic factors that invade our body and affect our health (the other three are heat, summerheat, and dryness).
-Under normal conditions the climatic factors do not cause disease and are known as nature’s “six types of Qi”.
-They are natural manifestations of the different seasons and nature’s constantly varying climate.
-Only when these climatic changes become sudden, extreme or when the body’s immune system is low, they become pathological for human health, and are then referred to as "the six evils”.
+Wind, damp and cold are three of six external climatic factors that invade our body and affect our health (the other three are heat, summerheat, and dryness).
+Under normal conditions the climatic factors do not cause disease and are known as nature’s “six types of Qi”(1).
+They are natural manifestations of the different seasons and nature’s varying climate.
+Only when these climatic factors become sudden, extreme or when the body’s immune system is weak, they become pathological for human health, and are then referred to as "the six evils”.

 When wind, cold and dampness invade the body they obstruct the channels and interfere with the blood and Qi circulation.
 Whenever there is lack of circulation there is blockage; whenever there is blockage – there is pain.